Rudy Sylvan

-Rudy Sylvan (born December 23, 1984) is a former American football tight end.
+Rudy Sylvan (born December 23, 1984) is an American former football tight end.
 He was originally signed by the Detroit Lions as an undrafted free agent in 2007.
 He played college football at Ohio.

 College career

 In 2004, Sylvan played in all 11 games for the Ohio Bobcats and turned his first catch into a 25-yard touchdown in the season opener against VMI.
 His second catch produced similar results, an eight-yard touchdown pass versus Buffalo.
 He kept the streak alive with a 17-yard touchdown catch against Marshall on his third reception of the season.
-His string was broken, however, when he caught a pass for 11 yards versus Bowling Green that did not result in points.
+His touchdown streak was broken, however, when he caught a pass for 11 yards versus Bowling Green that did not result in points.
 In his senior season, Sylvan played in all 11 games.
 He finished second among Ohio tight ends with five catches for 24 yards and had career highs in catches with two during three occasions.
 Also during his senior season, Sylvan helped lead the Bobcats to a MAC East Division title, a MAC Championship Game appearance, and a 2007 GMAC Bowl appearance.
 However, Sylvan was academically ineligible for the GMAC bowl game and was forced to sit out.